Iran's chief military strategist assassinated by Trump's order: 'terrible revenge' promised in response

 The site cites the words of an unnamed former US diplomat who was involved in the Middle East, who noted that the importance of this step is also that Suleymani was a state figure, not an informal leader.

-“We must be prepared for being at war,” the diplomat said.
+“We must be prepared to be in a state of war,” the diplomat said.

-According to declassified military materials about the Iraq war, such actions against Suleimani were considered in 2006.
-However, then the American generals “ultimately refrained from taking measures against Suleimani, allowing the Iranian general to freely enter and leave Iraq,” the publication quotes from these military materials.
+According to declassified military materials on the war in Iraq, similar actions against Soleimani were considered in 2006.
+However, then the American generals "ultimately refrained from taking action against Soleimani, allowing the Iranian general to freely enter and leave Iraq," the publication quotes from these military materials.

 Russia: an adventurous step

-The Russian Foreign Ministry also called the killing of an Iranian general in Baghdad "an adventurous step by the United States that will lead to an escalation of tension in the region."
+The Russian Foreign Ministry also called the assassination of an Iranian general in Baghdad "an adventurous US move that will lead to an escalation of tension in the region."

-“Suleimani devotedly served to protect the national interests of Iran.
+“Suleimani has devotedly served the cause of protecting Iran's national interests.
 We express our sincere condolences to the Iranian people, ”the Russian Foreign Ministry said in a statement.

 stdClass Object ([term_id] => 90 [name] => Iran [taxonomy] => post_tag [slug] => iran)Iran

 stdClass Object ([term_id] => 376 [name] => Donald Trump [taxonomy] => post_tag [slug] => donald-tramp)Donald Trump